East MPs hear of farmers' concerns over ‘devastating Budget’

 “We encourage members to send us your case studies and examples.
 Having real life examples of how removing BPR and APR, or the accelerated cuts to basic payments (BPS) will have on your business is essential.
 The Treasury and other politicians understand the complexities much better if we provide them with hard data that explains the ramifications it has on a business.

-“We also encourage you to keep in contact your MP, attend a surgery or invite them out to farm.
+“We also encourage you to keep in contact your MP, attend a surgery or invite them out to a farm.
 We can provide briefings for any meetings outlining the issues and data.”